Majapahit: Architecture

 The Majapahit temple architecture follows the east Javanese styles, in contrast to earlier central Javanese style.
 This east Javanese temple style is also dated back from Kediri period c.
 11th century.
-The shapes of Majapahit temples tend to be slender and tall, with a roof constructed from multiple parts of stepped sections formed a combined roof structure curved upward smoothly creating the perspective illussion that the temple is perceived taller than its actual height.
+The shapes of Majapahit temples tend to be slender and tall, with a roof constructed from multiple parts of stepped sections formed a combined roof structure curved upward smoothly creating the perspective illusion that the temple is perceived taller than its actual height.
 The pinnacle of the temples are usually cube (mostly Hindu temples), sometimes dagoba cylindrical structures (Buddhist temples).
 Although some of the temples dated from Majapahit period used andesite or sandstone, the red bricks is also a popular construction material.